Baja, Hungary: Economy

-The city plays an important role in the country's water transport on the river Danube with its second biggest port in Hungary.
-Baja gives home to an extensive corporation: to AXIÁL Co.
-Axiál sells agricultural machines all over eastern Europe with great success.
+The city plays an important role in the country's water transport on the Danube and has the second most important port of Hungary.
+Baja has to an extensive corporation: to AXIÁL Co.
+Axiál sells agricultural machines all over Eastern Europe with great success.
 Gemenc Forest and Game Co.
 Ltd. is managing the nearby nature reserve, Gemenc.
 There are numerous commercial structures in the city, which prove important to the people living in and around Baja.
 Roughly 10 years ago a TESCO supermarket opened along with a shopping centre next to it.

-Culture, education, and life
+Culture and education

 The city has some museums and art galleries, most of them with permanent exhibitions.
-These include the István Türr Museum (exhibits objects of former local life), the István Nagy Gallery (a collection of István Nagy's paintings), and the Bunjevci House (about Bunjevci traditions).
-The annual Fisherman's Soup Boiling Festival is a famous event in Europe, which includes a great fish soup boiling contest, and other cultural occurrences.
+They include the István Türr Museum (exhibits objects of historical local life), the István Nagy Gallery (a collection of István Nagy's paintings), and the Bunjevci House (about Bunjevci traditions).
+The annual Fisherman's Soup Boiling Festival is a famous event in Europe and includes a great fish soup boiling contest and other cultural events.